 The fear of germs or dirt is just one example of how a person could suffer from OCD, but in reality there are many types of OCD and many ways that a person could suffer from OCD.

-We’ll be discussing OCD in more detail in upcoming articles, but here are some quick facts to get us started:
+We’ll be discussing Obsessive Compulsive Disorder facts in more detail in upcoming articles, but here is a quick list to get us started:

 1. Children and adults with OCD often suffer from other conditions, including: